There are several different answers to the question of why does my dog lick me in the morning:

 Yes, it can show you how much it loves you no matter the time of day, but some dogs just so happen to show more affection in the morning, so just go with it!

-Why Does My Dog Lick Me in the Morning: Less Common Reasons
+Dog Licking Me in the Morning: Less Common Reasons

 Trying to Hide The Evidence